-Co-operatives have been an integral part of shaping Singapore, touching the lives of more than 1.4 million members.
+Know Our Co-ops series Co-operatives have been an integral part of shaping Singapore, touching the lives of more than 1.4 million members.
 Co-operatives were birthed out of shared needs, responsibility and commitment to each other and to the society, and were amongst the earliest community self-help organisations to take root in Singapore.
+The Know Our Co-ops series aims to let our affiliates to get to know each other better; appreciate each other's good work; and encourage conversations which can lead to collaborations.
+After all, we are in the same business to make a difference. |

 For a group of Anglo-Chinese School (Independent) students, their first foray into the business world starts with serving their fellow students for a good cause.